-You may be wondering how the new tax law affects your paycheck.
+You may be wondering how changes to the tax law affects your paycheck.
 Depending on how the new tax plan affects you, will determine if you need to adjust your payroll withholdings.
 Our tax withholding calculator helps you answer the questions, “How much taxes are deducted from my paycheck?” and “Should I adjust my allowances with the new tax law?”
-With the Treasury predicting that 90% of earners will see more take-home pay with the new tax plan, you may need to adjust your withholdings so less money is withheld for taxes and put to other use.

 Deciding to Adjust Your Withholdings